-Paper records still has a lot of benefits
+Paper records still have a lot of benefits

-Electronic medial records has both benefits and drawbacks, and the drawbacks are often greater than the benefits.
+Electronic medial records have both benefits and drawbacks, and the drawbacks are often greater than the benefits.

 Physicians not happy with the current situation

-Many physicians are longing for the good old pen and paper days but feel, sadly, that the technological development is not in their hands anymore and that there is nothing they can do about it.
+Many physicians are still longing for the good old days with pen and paper, but feel, sadly, that the technological development is now out of their control and that there is nothing they can do about it.

 Physicians should not be forced to become data entry specialists.

 Satire tells the truth

-Sometimes parody is needed to display the real sentiment.
+Sometimes parody is necessary to reveal the true sentiment.